MHA Advisory Board

 Dr. Susan Chim hails from Houston, Texas and currently resides in San Francisco, California.
 Her experience in healthcare began in 2005, when she provided social work services to elderly participants in an adult day healthcare center in Los Angeles.
 Since then, she has had the honor of serving in numerous roles at UCSF Health and UCLA Health, two of the top hospitals in the nation as ranked by the U.S. News & World Report.
 Susan also has a background in teaching and training.
 She has had the privilege of serving as an adjunct instructor for UCLA, an EHR trainer at UCLA Health, a Lean coach at UCSF Health, and an educator and intervention specialist for hundreds of students in grades K-8.

 Dr. Chim enjoys collaborating with leaders, frontline providers and staff, and patients and their family members on continuous process improvement efforts aimed at improving health, healthcare delivery, and education.
 At UCLA Health, she supported the launch of the patient and family advisory council for the department of psychiatry and co-facilitated improvement efforts using a patient- and family- centered approach.
-In 2017, her unit-based leadership team’s efforts to eliminate CAUTIs for patients in the neurointensive care units earned them UCSF Health’s prestigious Patient Safety Award.
+In 2017, her unit-based healthcare leadership team’s efforts to eliminate CAUTIs for patients in the neurointensive care units earned them UCSF Health’s prestigious Patient Safety Award.

 Jeff Plummer – FACHE

 Senior healthcare executive with 31 years of diverse experience and extensive success as Chief Executive Officer, Chief Operating Officer and Senior Corporate Executive for the Military Health System (MHS).
-A visionary leader recognized for strategic planning, development of high performing teams, financial stewardship and problem solving through innovation.
+A visionary healthcare leader recognized for strategic planning, development of high performing teams, financial stewardship and problem solving through innovation.
 Proven ability to deliver exceptional performance in complex environments through building strong relationships and a disciplined approach to execution.